 Cellular Shades

-Meanwhile, the honeycomb cell shapes in the shades are designed to hold trapped air within these cells and create a barrier between the window surface and the room, keeping your interiors comfortable throughout every season.
-It allows natural sunlight in and keep the warmth inside during the winter and block harsh sunlight in the summer.
+Meanwhile, their honeycomb cell shapes are designed to hold trapped air within these cells and create a barrier between the window surface and the room, keeping your interiors comfortable throughout every season.
+It allows natural sunlight to keep the warmth inside during the winter and blocks harsh sunlight in the summer.

-Unlike window blinds which are made of hard materials, cellular shades are constructed from a thin, folded soft paper or cloth-like materials; spun lace and bonded polyester are also used as well.
+Unlike window blinds which are made of hard materials, cellular designs are constructed from thin, folded soft paper or cloth-like materials; spun lace and bonded polyester are also used as well.

-The larger pleat creates a casual elegance while a smaller pleat makes the room feels more structured and formal – use a 3/8 inch pleat on a smaller window.
+The larger pleat creates a casual elegance while a smaller pleat makes the room feel more structured and formal – use a 3/8 inch pleat on a smaller window.
+These cellular coverings come in a single cell with 3/8 and ¾ inch cell size, a double cell with ¾ to 1 ½ inch cell size, and triple cell.

 Pleated Shades

-Pleated shades are commonly available in 1 inch and 2 inches even spaced pleat sizes which give it structure and depth; and when raised, these pleated shades have minimal stacks which practically disappear.
+A pleated shade is commonly available in 1 inch and 2 inches even spaced pleat sizes which give it structure and depth.
+When raised, these pleated coverings have minimal stacks that practically disappear.

 Furthermore, they offer versatility for light control, ranging from a choice of transparent, light-filtering, or blackout material for maximum control.